rbe549/rbe549.github.io/project3spring2024.md

 In this Phase, we try to add further cognitive abilities for better decision making in our planning stage.

 1. **Break lights and indicators of the other vehicles:** Identify and display the vehicle break lights and indicator signals (See Fig. 11).
 This helps the navigation module in making better lane changing decisions.
 2. **Parked and Moving Vehicles:** Distinguish between parked and moving vehicles and display (make it subtle but identifiable).
 For the moving cars, you also need to identify their moving direction and display them (with an arrow or anything else that you like).
 Models that can directly output object motions with video input, like <a href='https://github.com/gengshan-y/rigidmask'>rigidmask</a>, are not allowed.
-You can consider using a network that can output optical flow and calculate <a href='https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#gacbba2ee98258ca81d352a31faa15a021'>sampson distance</a>.
+You can consider using a network that can output optical flow, such as <a href='https://github.com/princeton-vl/RAFT'>RAFT</a>, and calculate <a href='https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#gacbba2ee98258ca81d352a31faa15a021'>sampson distance</a> (See Fig. 12).

 <div class="fig fighighlight">